-iOS 14 has some substantial updates in store for Shortcuts when it launches later this year.
+iOS 14 has brought with it some substantial updates in store for Shortcuts now that it's launched.
 There are new actions, folders, Apple Watch support, and so much more.
 But my favorite changes primarily focus on automation, one of my favorite features in Shortcuts on iPhone.

 When building the automations, not only do you have additional triggers, but you can now set time-based automations that run automatically.
-Currently, in iOS 13, you need to tap on a notification and then tap Run when your automation is configured to execute.
-But in iOS 14, the automation will run on its own at the appointed time, assuming, of course, that you turn off Ask Before Running.
+Previously, in iOS 13, you needed to tap on a notification and then tap Run when your automation is configured to execute.
+But now in iOS 14, the automation will run on its own at the appointed time, assuming, of course, that you turn off Ask Before Running.